nayeemzen/koin-android/README.md

 ### Asynchronous Framework

 [RxJava](https://github.com/ReactiveX/RxJava) is the framework used to simplify asynchronous programming.
-Based on the nature of this app which requires us to fetch a list of objects and perform filter-map-reduce operations RxJava and a functional approach seemed appropriate.
 Some advantages:

 - Allows us to simplify the ability to chain async operations and avoid layered callbacks.
 - Allows good error handling as errors from these chained async operations are caught in one place.